danielbackhouse/MotionWare-Streamline/README.md

 # MotionWare-Streamline

+This software is intended to be used with the Motion Watch 8 and MotionWare software.
+This readMe will assume that you are currently using the Motion Watch 8 and MotionWare software and are aware of how the Motion Watch 8 records data and how to export said data unto your computer in MotionWare's .mtn proprietary file format.

+The algorithms used to find the light's out and get up times uses only uniaxial data to determine these points (even though the Motion Watch 8 has a triaxial setting).
+The sleep analysis itself is done with the algorithms and formulas used by the MotionWare software (the manual with all these formulas can be found in this repository as well as the algorithim we created to determine light's out and get up times).

+In order to for this software to work properly, please follow the protocol below:

+Protocol

+1. Download neccesary MotionWare software and python distribution (we use Python 3) +extensions on your computer.
+We recommend downloading Anaconda as it does not install Python into your PATH (unless of course you would like Python in your path in which case Anaconda offers that option too) and makes installing the neccesary extension libraries easier.

+2. The only required extension is Pandas (a Python Extension commonly used in data science).
+Open the Anaconda Prompt (which should have been installed when dowloading Anaconda) and type in the following:
+- pip install pandas

+3. Once the neccesary software is installed we have to use the MotionWare software to get the raw data files containing lux and activity counts.

+4. Open the MotionWare software and click on 'Browse for MotionFile.'

+5. Go to where your .mtn files are located and open them using the MotionWare software.
+An actigraph should not appear graphically displaying the activity and lux counts recorded by the watch while it was active.

+6. To make it easier to visualize, increase the activity scale reading to 1000 and the lux scale reading to 78.

+7. Select the "Select Days" tab at the top of the program.
+Using your own discresion, pick a starting point that begins at 12pm (it can be any day provided the data looks normal i.e. it is easy to see the user was wearing the watch at this point).
+Now drag your cursor across all desired days over which to perform the sleep analysis or all data that looks reasonable (WHICHEVER COMES FIRST).
+What makes data "reasonable" will be discussed further below.

+8. Once your release the button on the mouse, a window should pop up.
+Click on Copy Raw Data.

+9. Open an excel spreadsheey and paste the data in the cell A1.
+Somewhere in the sheet you should see the columns labelled "Date", "Time", "Activity", "Lux" (in this order).
+Make note of what row these names appear in the sheet.

+9. You should have created a folder somewhere on your computer and in that folder have sub folders named "Baseline", "Midpoint", "Final" or something like this.
+Save your excel file in the sub folder of your choice.

+10. Repeat steps 4-9 for all participants.

+11. Once all participants raw data files have been placed into their respective sub-folders, clone this repository somewhere on your computer. (this step can really be done at any time).

+12. Open to RUN_MAIN_PROGRAM.py file.
+Follow the command line prompts.

+13. Once you've enetered all reqiured fields the program will start to run.
+This should take roughyly 4 minutes for 300 participants.

+14. The sleep analysis file with sheets labelled by participant should now be in your main subjects folder.
+If this has not happened, check the command line for the error that occured.

+Notes: It is also possible to read sleep analysis files formatted in the same way the program outputs the sleep analysis files.
+This function however is only used to optimize the threshold values used for the lights out get up algorithm and should probably not be tampered with.

+*********** IGNORE BELOW THIS POINT ***********************
 Concerning Formatting of Sleep Diary and Raw Data Excel Files:

 It is very important that the TWO SEPERATE excel